 Object Constraint Language (OCL) and Web Ontology Language (OWL) Training Course

-By the end of this training, participants will be able to:
+Upon completing this training, participants will be able to:

 - Interactive lectures and discussions.

-- Extensive exercises and practice sessions.
+- Extensive exercises and practical practice.

-- Hands-on implementation in a live-lab environment.
+- Hands-on implementation within a live lab environment.

-- To request a customized training for this course, please contact us to arrange.
+- To request custom training for this course, please contact us to make arrangements.

 Course Outline